Prepping on a Budget Really IS Possible

 Many people believe that prepping on a budget is impossible.
 They have the misconception that preparedness requires a lot of money.
-Because of this misconception, some choose not to prepare at all.
+Because of this misunderstanding, some choose not to prepare at all.
 After all, why spend money on something that may or may not happen?
-Fortunately, there are many ways to improve your preparedness that are either free or do not require a lot of money
+Fortunately, there are many ways to improve your preparedness that are either free or do not require a lot of money.

 One Step at a Time

 The preparedness mindset can often be overwhelming to the novice prepper.
 All it takes is just one Google search to be inundated with predictions of the end of the world as we know it (aka TEOTWAWKI).
-Fortunately, throughout history, these predictions have largely proven to be false.
-Just as fortunate is the fact that most current and future doom and gloom predictions will likely be proven false.
+Fortunately, throughout history, these projections have mostly proven to be false.
+Equally as fortunate is the fact that most current and future doom and gloom predictions will likely be determined wrong.

 When people first begin preparing, many try to do everything at once.
-This becomes frustrating because they don’t have the time or money to accomplish everything.
+Doing everything at once becomes frustrating because they don’t have the time or money to accomplish everything.
 Therefore, you need to think about and plan a preparedness strategy.
-By doing so, you will be able to prepare more effectively.
-In turn, the increased effectiveness will allow you to prepare more quickly and at less cost than would have otherwise been possible.
+By doing so, you will be able to prepare more efficiently.
+In turn, the increased efficiency will allow you to prepare more quickly and at less cost than would have otherwise been possible.

 Inventory Your Supplies

-You may already have a great deal of supplies and not realize it.
-Therefore, it’s important that you take stock of what you have.
+You may already have a lot of supplies and not realize it.
+Therefore, it’s essential that you take stock of what you have.
 By inventorying your supplies, you can avoid buying items that you already have.
-This keeps costs down and shortens the time it takes to become prepared.
-Inventorying your supplies requires physically going through your supplies, which increases your familiarity with them.
-This will allow you to optimize the amount of your supplies and become more familiar with their use.
+Avoiding those items keeps costs down and shortens the time it takes to become prepared.
+Listing your supplies require physically going through your supplies, which increases your familiarity with them.
+Becoming more familiar will allow you to optimize the number of your supplies and become more familiar with their use.

 Know Your Budget